Read Top Marketing Books to Brand Your Business

 “A lie can get halfway around the world before the truth can even get its boots on.” – Mark Twain

 Made to Stick: Why Some Ideas Survive and Others Die by Chip Heath & Dan Heath is an amazing assessment of what makes an idea stick.
-It walks you through the six steps for marketing and branding success aka SUCCES: simplicity, unexpectedness, concreteness, credibility, emotions, stories.
+It walks you through the six steps for marketing and branding success aka SUCCES: simplicity, unexpectedness, concreteness, credibility, emotions, and stories.
 The book lists case studies and evidence via research to illustrate each point with relevant examples.

 One of the biggest challenges with branding is fighting sensory overload and becoming the small amount of content that your audience sees and remembers.
 The book helps you understand that “sticky” ideas are those that shock, move, and convince.
 It’s no surprise that the memorable examples contained within the book help you get a better grasp on how to create content that “sticks” with your audience.
 It will help you adapt your brand to make ideas more effective and determine what you should say and how you should say it.
-The book is a well written and organized marketing reference with each chapter outlining one of the six principles to include an explanation and stories with concrete samples.
+The book is a well-written and organized marketing reference with each chapter outlining one of the six principles to include an explanation and stories with concrete samples.

 Need a quick reference before branding your website?